Heritage Language Variation and Change in Toronto

 In the future, additional languages may be investigated, as student interest allow, to develop a series of studies exploring both newer and older communities and a range of typological diversity.
 Candidates include Hindi, allowing us to see more clearly how length of contact influences change.
 Interested students: check here.

-We define our generations as follows:
+We define our heritage speaker generations as follows:

 • 1st generation (Gen 1)